symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

         :lines: 30-36

 Multisig accounts are editable at the blockchain level.
 In this case, we want to make both cosignatories required, shifting to a 2-of-2 multisig instead.
-We could achieve it by increasing ``minApproval`` parameter in one unit.
+You can achieve this by increasing ``minApproval`` parameter in one unit.

 .. figure:: ../../resources/images/examples/multisig-2-of-2.png
         :align: center